 🏷️ What to Know About Berkey’s California-friendly Systems

-You’ll be happy to know that the Berkey Light and the Travel Berkey systems, despite not needing the lead-free certification as per California’s regulations, are essentially the same as the standard Berkey water filter systems.
+The Berkey Light and the Travel Berkey systems, despite not needing the lead-free certification as per California’s regulations, are essentially the same as the standard Berkey water filter systems.
 Here’s a bit of information about each of them.

 The Berkey Light is currently Berkey’s portable, lightweight outdoor drinking water filtration option.
 It’s made from BPA-free plastic, and comes with 2 of Berkey’s filter elements.
 At a slightly lower cost than other Berkey water filter systems, this system is one of the best for small budgets – and there are no regulations here that technically say you have to use it outside.
 It comes in a variety of standard sizes and can reduce a whole host of contaminants, including pathogenic bacteria.
 You can use it with well and city water.